© Visit Guernsey

 The best way for golfers to explore the uncrowded golf courses of Northern France is via ferry with flexible booking and plenty of car boot space for golf clubs.
 Arriving overnight into Brittany’s port of St Malo or on the short-sea crossings into Dunkirk and Calais brings you close to the challenging fairways of the local golf courses.
 Offering visitor golfers great value, the cost of green fees at local French courses compare favourably to British golf clubs.
 Try Golf de St Malo, Golf des Ormes and close to Dunkirk, Golf Du Bois De Ruminghem.
 Sail with Brittany Ferries, DFDS, Irish Ferries and P&O Ferries.

 With some of the best golf-courses in the world, Ireland is definitely a destination for golfing enthusiasts.
 Arrive in Belfast and drive down to Newcastle to the Royal County Down Golf club with pristine greens and vistas over the sea to the mountains.
-Sail with Isle of Man Steam Packet Company, P&O Ferries and Stena Line.
+Sail with Isle of Man Steam Packet Company (seasonal service), P&O Ferries and Stena Line.

 Best for mountain sports